 - As a designated freight route, Estes Avenue should provide for logistics and freight vehicles while also allowing safe passage for people walking, biking, and driving light vehicles trying to cross from one side of the city to the other. - Jewett Boulevard land uses generate visitors, while also serving as a high-demand through-corridor that is shared by people walking, biking, and driving passenger vehicles, plus heavy freight and light goods traffic, public transit, and emergency services.
 Intentional street design will be crucial to balancing the safety and needs of all these road users. - Skyline Hospital is a central medical facility for both White Salmon and Bingen, equipped with the area's only emergency room.
 However, the site provides access infrastructure only for drivers, ambulances, and helicopters.
-Even for non-emergency trips, residents living less than a five-minute walk away would still be likely to drive due to lack of walkways and crossings.
-Providing sidewalks from SR 141 to Skyline Hospital would improve accessibility for medical emergencies and general accessibility for residents living behind the hospital at Rhine Village Low-Income Apartments. - As the only roadway connection within city limits between SR 14 and downtown, Dock Grade Road generates high through-traffic volume on the residential streets between Oak Street and Jewett Boulevard/SR 141, with a stop-controlled intersection at the top of the hill. - There is currently no infrastructure dedicated to people walking, bicycling or rolling from downtown White Salmon to the riverfront and the Hood River Bridge bridgehead.
+Even for non-emergency trips, residents living less than a five-minute walk away would still be likely to drive due to lack of walkways and crossings. - As the only roadway connection within city limits between SR 14 and downtown, Dock Grade Road generates high through-traffic volume on the residential streets between Oak Street and Jewett Boulevard/SR 141, with an uncontrolled intersection at the top. - There is currently no infrastructure dedicated to people walking, bicycling or rolling from downtown White Salmon to the riverfront and the Hood River Bridge bridgehead.
 As a one-way uphill road, Dock Grade Road only serves a specific travel direction and travel mode despite being the most direct roadway connection. - As previously identified, Spring Street, Lincoln Street, and Tohomish Street are the city's critical east-west corridors.
 Yet the first two lack pedestrian and bicycle facilities, while Tohomish has partial and segmented sidewalks.